shapeshed/shapeshed.com/content/posts/writing-cross-platform-node.md

-{
-  "slug": "writing-cross-platform-node",
-  "title": "Writing cross-platform Node.js",
-  "date": "2014-03-25T11:53:07+00:00",
++++
+date = "2014-03-25T11:53:07+00:00"
-  "description": "A major strength of Node.js is great cross-platform support.
-With a little effort you can make sure your code will run on Windows, Linux and OSX.", "tags": [
+description = "A major strength of Node.js is great cross-platform support.
+With a little effort you can make sure your code will run on Windows, Linux and OSX." slug = "writing-cross-platform-node" tags = ["Node.js"] title = "Writing cross-platform Node.js"

-    "Node.js"
-  ]
-}
++++

 ## Cross-platform if you want